-The College has a form outlining the rights of data subject, and explain how to exercise their rights.
-This can be obtained on the College website, by contacting dataprotection@howcollege.ac.uk or by contacting the College reception for anyone who does not have access to the website.
+The College has a form outlining the rights of data subject and which explains how they can exercise their rights.
+This can be obtained on the College website, by contacting dataprotection@howcollege.ac.uk or by contacting the College reception for anyone who does not have access to the website or email.